Best Linksys router Android Central 2021

 - USB 3.0 on unit

-The Linksys Velop Tri-band is one of the best-balanced mesh systems available, thanks to its modest size and strong Wi-Fi abilities.
+Thanks to its modest size and strong Wi-Fi abilities, the Linksys Velop Tri-band is one of the best-balanced mesh systems available.
 With two 5GHz bands and a 2.4GHz band, this router can deliver two 867Mbps streams plus a 400Mbps stream.
 The major benefit of tri-band in a mesh system is that one band can be used for device connections while another can be used for the mesh connection.
 This keeps the speed from being cut in half when transferring a lot of data.

-One of the most interesting features included with the Velop Tri-Band is the ability to use wireless signal fluctuations to detect motion inside your home.
-Called Linksys Aware, this feature is a good way to keep an idea of the level of activity at home without having to install motion sensors or cameras.
+One of the most interesting features of the Velop Tri-Band is the ability to use wireless signal fluctuations to detect motion inside your home.
+Called Linksys Aware, this feature is a good way to keep an idea of the level of activity at home without installing motion sensors or cameras.

 - Tri-band connection